blakeembrey/free-style/README.md

 freeStyle.remove(STYLE) // Remove from internal cache and emit change. freeStyle.has(STYLE) // Check if the style already exists. freeStyle.empty() // Empty the internal cache.

+var child = freeStyle.create()

+freeStyle.attach(child) // Attach the child styles and listen for changes. freeStyle.detach(child) // Detach the child styles and stop listening for changes.
 ```

 ## Legacy Browsers